Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Get Your Oregon CHL

-Planning to travel?
-Make sure your Oregon CHL is current.
+Planning a trip?
+Make sure your Oregon CHL is up to date.

 - HandgunLaw.us — State-by-state reciprocity maps